 Smith Rock State Park is located in Central Oregon, 3 miles east of the small town of Terrebonne.
 The larger cities of Redmond and Bend are 8 and 23 miles to the south, respectively.
 All climbing outings meet at the state park within walking distance of the rock.
 There are state park signs marking the way from Terrebonne, although they are sometimes missed at night.
 Here are the directions:

 - From Hwy 97 in Terrebonne, turn east onto NW Smith Rock Way, at the flashing light.
 (The light isn't always flashing).

 - Go about 1.5 miles to a left turn at NE 17th st.

 - Go a half mile, and turn right on NE Wilcox.

 - Go a half mile, and turn left on NE Crooked River Drive.

 The Redmond Municipal Airport (RDM) is the main airport for central Oregon, located approximately 15 minutes from Smith Rock State Park.
-The airport has daily direct flights servicing Portland, Eugene, Seattle, Salt Lake City, San Francisco, and Los Angeles.
-There are twice weekly flights servicing Las Vegas as well.
+The airport has daily direct flights servicing Portland, Denver, Chicago, Phoenix, Seattle, Salt Lake City, San Francisco, and Los Angeles.

 The state park charges $5 per vehicle for parking, unless you have paid to camp at the bivouac area.
 A pass can be purchased at the yellow pay machine when you arrive.